pubnative/hybid-ios-ironSource-mediation-demo/README.md

-# hybid-ios-ironSource-mediation-demo
+# HyBid iOS Demo App for IronSource Mediation Format
-A demo app that demonstrates the integration of HyBid iOS SDK in IronSource Mediation format with different placement types.
+A demo app that demonstrates the integration of HyBid iOS SDK in IronSource Mediation format with different placement types including:
+* Interstitial